choustof/Blatoph/README.md

 - Run the app (action "Run 'app'" in Android Studio)

 Blatoph will be instal in your phone and it opens automatically

+Actualy the app function in localhost, So your phone must be connect on the same network as your server